 Postgraduate taught courses

 We are internationally recognised for the standard of our postgraduate courses.
-We offer both a Masters in Science Communication and Postgraduate Certificate in Practical Science Communication.
+We offer both a Masters in Science Communication and Postgraduate Diploma in Applied Science Communication.

 Masters in Science Communication

 Our world-class Masters in Science Communication programme offers unrivalled professional development opportunities for current science communicators and those new to the field.
 We teach in intensive teaching blocks, typically three Thursday to Saturday blocks for each module.
 This means the Masters can fit around your work and other commitments.

 - Teaching staff include both practitioners and academic researchers

 - Guest seminars from leaders in the science communication field